BehaviorTree/btcpp_website/docs/guides/blackboard_reference.md

 sidebar_position: 4
 ---

-# Zero-copy access to the blackboard, using pointers
+# Zero-copy access to the blackboard

 If you followed the tutorials, you should already know that the Blackboard uses **value semantic**, i.e. the methods `getInput` and `setOutput` copy the value from/to the blackboard.